 - However, the lowest fair valuation comes out to be $20/share when using M&A Transaction Comp valuation.

 Let us assume that you have been provided with the following set of data.
 You want to represent the below data in the best possible graphical format.

-There can different ways of making graphs on such a data, however, they may not provide great insights when we make a regular line graph or the bar graphs.
+There can be different ways of making graphs on such data; however, they may not provide great insights when we make a regular line graph or the bar graphs.
 Below are the representation (poor) of these regular graphs –

 The problem with this representation is that it is very difficult to interpret this data.